saifkheraj/ResearchandDevelopment/VISTA/notebooks/Week1/Week1_IntroArduino/README.md

 ### 📚 Ready to Start?

 Download the detailed hardware list and purchasing guide (PDF linked in video) to get everything you need.
-Once you have your kit or simulator set up, let’s dive into your first project: **Blinking an LED**!
+Once your IDE and kit or simulator are set up, let’s dive into your first project: **Blinking an LED**!
 """